Where to Find Sweater Knit Fabrics Now

 • Ditto Fabrics (UK) - Nice selection of wool blend sweater knits.
 Please note “washed wool” and “double layer” fabrics may behave more like standard knits or woven fabrics.

 • Fabric Godmother (UK) - Search for “chunky knit” using the Search field (in upper right corner).
-I could be wrong, but few woven fabrics pop up with the sweater knits.
+I could be wrong, but a few woven fabrics pop up with the sweater knits.

 Something Special